discophp/framework/README.md

     <li><a href='http://discophp.com/docs/View'>View</a></li>
 </ul>

-<h5>Disco uses Composer for Dependency Management and Dependency Injection, so relax, this will be easy</h5>
+<h5>Disco uses Composer for Dependency Management and autoloading, so relax, this will be easy</h5>

 <p>Diso leverages <a href='http://getcomposer.org'>Composer</a> for maintaining youre applications library
 dependencies and Class autoloading.
 If you used composer before then you will know how easy this makes life, if not